 May slipped the purse into her bosom and left him.
 This is all I will say.

 Pity comes most easily to a gentle heart.
-Here you can see a woman's natural generosity, which is often used to placate some tyrant – and there are many about – who has a heart as hard as stone and would rather see a man die than release him from prison and without her influence would rejoice in his cruelty.
-So this gentle May, full of pity, wrote a letter to Damien agreeing that his desires should be met and that it remained only to set a day and a place for this to happen.
+Here you can see a woman's natural generosity, which is often used to placate some tyrant – and there are many about, men with a heart of stone who would rather see a man die than release him from prison and without her influence would rejoice in this cruelty.
+So this gentle May, full of pity, wrote a letter to Damien agreeing that his desires should be met and that it remained only to set a day and a place for it to happen.

 When an opportunity arose, she went to see Damien once more and slid this letter under his pillow – let him read it if he wishes to.
 Then she took his hand and squeezed it, so discretely that nobody noticed.
 She wished him a full recovery and left the room, returning to January when he sent for her.